-- a maximum of nine Directors and a minimum of three Directors; - a Non-Executive Director as Chairman; - a majority of Non-Executive Directors; and - a balance of independent and non-independent Directors.
+- a maximum of nine Directors and a minimum of three Directors; - a Non-Executive Director as Chairman; - a majority of Non-Executive Directors; and - a balance of independent and Non-independent Directors.

-The Board is currently comprised of three Directors; two Non-Executive Directors and one Executive Director.
+The Board is currently comprised of four Directors; three Non-Executive Directors and one Executive Director.
 The Company's Constitution provides for a maximum of 9 directors.
 The Board periodically reviews its size as appropriate.
 The Managing Director, who is appointed by the Board, attends all Board meetings where possible.

 Directors are considered to be independent if they are not major shareholders, are independent of management, and are free from any business or other relationship that could materially interfere with their exercise of free and independent judgement.
-Mr Chegwidden is considered to fall within this category.
+Mr Chegwidden and Mr Habib are considered to fall within this category.